CaptianGhost/Telco_Customer_Churn-EDA/README.md

-# Customer Churn Data Analysis
+# Customer Churn Analysis & Predictive Modeling (v2.0)

-This project focuses on analyzing a **Telco Customer Churn dataset** to understand customer behavior and identify factors that contribute to customer attrition.
+This project analyzes a **Telco Customer Churn dataset** to understand customer behavior **and build a baseline predictive model** for identifying customers at risk of churning.

-The main goal of this project is to practice **data cleaning, exploratory data analysis (EDA), business-driven insight generation** using a real-world business dataset.
+The project follows a **business-first, step-by-step workflow**, starting from data understanding and EDA, and progressing to an interpretable **Logistic Regression model** with threshold tuning and proper evaluation.

 ---

-## 📂 Dataset
+## Dataset
-*Telco Customer Churn dataset* (Kaggle)
+**Telco Customer Churn Dataset** ([_Kaggle_](https://www.kaggle.com/datasets/blastchar/telco-customer-churn))

 ---

-## 🔧 Technologies Used
+## Technologies Used
 - Python
-- Pandas
-- NumPy
+- Pandas, NumPy
-- Matplotlib
-- Seaborn
+- Matplotlib, Seaborn
+- Scikit-learn

 ---

-## 🔍 Project Scope & Workflow
+## Project Scope & Workflow

-This project focuses on **understanding the data before modeling**, following a structured EDA approach:
+This project was developed iteratively, following real-world data science practices.

 ### 1️⃣ Data Understanding & Cleaning
-- Loaded and inspected the dataset structure
+- Inspected dataset structure, data types, and distributions
-- Identified data types, missing values, and inconsistencies
+- Identified and handled inconsistencies and categorical encodings
-- Cleaned and prepared data for analysis without over-engineering unused columns
+- Prepared data for both EDA and modeling without unnecessary over-engineering

+---

 ### 2️⃣ Exploratory Data Analysis (EDA)
-Analyzed churn behavior across key business dimensions:
+Churn behavior was analyzed across key business dimensions:
 - Customer tenure
 - Contract type
 - Monthly charges
 - Payment methods
 - Senior citizen status

-### 3️⃣ Visualization & Interpretation
-- Visualized distributions and category comparisons
-- Focused on clarity and interpretability rather than excessive plots
-- Linked observed patterns to real-world business implications
+EDA focused on **why customers churn**, not just what correlates with churn.

 ---

-## 📊 Key Insights
-- **26.5%** of customers have churned, which implies a severe customer retention issue.
-- The average tenure of customers who churn is decidedly shorter, implying that the critical phase when the customer might ‘**churn**’ occurs in the initial stages of customer life.
-- The rate of churn is significantly higher for **Month-to-Month** than for any other form of contract.
-Long-term contracts confer better client retention.
-- Customers who churn generally have **higher monthly charges**, which may indicate pricing or perceived value issues.
-- People using **Electronic check** payments have been known to churn at a rate higher than those who use automatic payments.
-- The churn rate for senior citizens is high compared to their overall number, which means that senior customers represent a vulnerable market segment.
+### 3️⃣ Feature Engineering
+Simple, interpretable features were created:
+- `long_contract`: Binary feature indicating long-term contracts (1 or 2 years)
+- Selected numerical drivers:
+  - Tenure
+  - MonthlyCharges

+The goal was **interpretability over complexity**.

 ---

+### 4️⃣ Baseline Predictive Modeling
+A **Logistic Regression** model was built using a Scikit-learn pipeline:
+- Feature scaling with `StandardScaler`
+- Logistic Regression with `liblinear` solver

+This provided a transparent and explainable baseline model.

+---

+### 5️⃣ Model Evaluation (Default Threshold = 0.50)
+Initial evaluation showed:
+- Strong performance on non-churn customers
+- **Low recall for churners**, meaning many at-risk customers were missed

+This behavior is expected in **imbalanced churn datasets**, where non-churners are the majority.

+---

+### 6️⃣ Threshold Tuning (Business-Driven)
+To better align with business goals, the decision threshold was lowered to **0.30**:
+- Improved churn recall significantly
+- Accepted higher false positives to avoid missing potential churners

+This reflects a realistic retention strategy where **false alarms are cheaper than losing customers**.

+---

+### 7️⃣ Advanced Evaluation Metrics
+The model was evaluated using:
+- **Confusion Matrix**
+- **Classification Report**
+- **Precision–Recall Curve**
+- **Average Precision (AP) Score**

+Precision–Recall analysis was prioritized over accuracy and ROC-AUC due to class imbalance.

+---

+## Key Results (Threshold = 0.30)

+- **Churn Recall:** ~75%
+- **Churn Precision:** ~51%
+- The model successfully identifies most customers at risk of churn
+- False positives are acceptable in exchange for higher churn capture

+---

+## Key Insights
+- **26.5%** of customers churned, indicating a serious retention challenge
+- Churn is most likely in the **early stages of customer tenure**
+- **Month-to-month contracts** have significantly higher churn rates
+- Customers with **higher monthly charges** churn more frequently
+- **Electronic check** users show elevated churn risk
+- Senior citizens represent a vulnerable churn segment

+---

-## 🧠 Business Interpretation
+## Business Interpretation

-The analysis suggests that churn is influenced by a combination of:
+Churn is driven by a combination of:
 - Early customer experience
-- Pricing and value perception
+- Pricing and perceived value
-- Contract structure
+- Contract commitment
 - Payment convenience

-Retention strategies should therefore focus on:
+**Recommended actions:**
-- Improving early-stage customer engagement
+- Strengthen onboarding and early engagement
-- Encouraging long-term contracts through incentives
+- Incentivize long-term contracts
-- Reviewing pricing structures for high-risk customer segments
+- Review pricing for high-risk segments
-- Promoting automatic payment methods to reduce friction
+- Encourage automated payment methods
+- Use the churn model as an **early warning system**, not a final decision-maker

 ---

-## 📊 Skills Practiced
+## Skills Demonstrated
 - Data Cleaning & Preparation
 - Exploratory Data Analysis (EDA)
+- Feature Engineering
+- Logistic Regression Modeling
+- Threshold Optimization
+- Precision–Recall Evaluation
-- Business-oriented data interpretation
+- Business-oriented ML interpretation
-- Data Visualization
-- Translating data insights into actionable recommendations

 ---

-*This project is part of my learning journey in data analysis and machine learning.*
-*Future iterations may extend this analysis with predictive modeling as my skills progress.*
+## Project Status
+- **Version:** v2.0
+- Baseline model completed and evaluated
+- Designed for future extensions (class weighting, cost-sensitive learning, advanced models)

 ---

-### Special Note
+*This project reflects a practical, business-driven approach to machine learning rather than a purely academic one.*

-Any suggestions, feedback, or improvements are highly appreciated.
+Any feedback or suggestions are always welcome.

 — **Ghost**